NHS Interview Questions for Doctors

 Preparing questions and answers for your interview:

 You will be asked a range of questions throughout your interview, some short and direct, others more detailed and clinically specific.
-As such we advise to prepare a wide range of questions and answers to give you a head start in the interview and every chance of success.
+As such we advise preparing a wide range of questions and answers to give you a head start in the interview and every chance of success.

 Before we look at each type of NHS interview questions for doctors in detail, it is important to say that you should prepare concise answers.
 These should of course be full of facts and detail but be succinct – stick to two or three sentences where you can.